IBEF BLOG

 • Support infrastructure consists of workers' housing and hostel, warehousing, a logistics park, and medical, training and skill development facilities.

-• Production-Linked Incentive (PLI) Scheme: The government announced the PLI scheme for textile products to regain the country's dominance in the textile industry.
+• Yarn Industry in india Production-Linked Incentive (PLI) Scheme: The government announced the PLI scheme for textile products to regain the country's dominance in the textile industry.
 The scheme is expected to create more than 7.5 lakh jobs directly and help companies emerge as global champions in the textile industry.
 The scheme plans to provide incentives worth Rs.
 10,683 crore (US$ 1.3 billion) over five years.
 It is also expected to promote investment in the industry by Rs.
 19,000 crore (US$ 2.4 billion) and increase production turnover by more than Rs.
 3 lakh crore (US$ 37.5 billion) in five years.

 Besides the schemes mentioned above, the government has formulated initiatives by providing financial incentives in the form of subsidies and reduced taxes.
 The government, in 2021, scrapped the anti-dumping duty on PTA, a crucial raw material for manufacturing MMF and yarn.
 It also removed the anti-dumping duty on acrylic fibre, a raw material for yarn.
 The government also helps textile and apparel exporters under the Market Access Initiative Scheme.